 Public 4 Year Colleges (AZ)

-Please note that while the U of A and ASU are on the Common Application, if you are only applying to one or both of them it is less expensive to use the school's website.
+Please note that while the U of A and ASU are on the Common Application, if you are only applying to one of them it is less expensive to use the individual school's website.

 News and Information from our three state schools: